-The National Hockey League free agency started on Friday, and the biggest story of the day by far was the fact that goaltenders were changing teams almost every hour.
+The National Hockey League free agency started on Friday, and the biggest story of the day by far was the fact that goaltenders were changing teams almost every hour spurring on some interesting t-shirt design ideas and opening up the marketplace for superfans.
 Heading into free agency, there was significant speculation that this might actually happen.
 The Minnesota Wild had traded Devan Dubnyk to the San Jose Sharks, the St. Louis Blues had traded Jake Allen to the Montreal Canadiens and the Ottawa Senators had acquired Matt Murray from the Pittsburgh Penguins.

 However, over the last 48 hours, six notable goaltenders switched teams in free agency.
 Let us take a look at who they were.

 Corey Crawford–The Montreal native moved from the Chicago Blackhawks to the New Jersey Devils.
 He signed a two year deal worth $7.8 million.
 The two-time Stanley Cup champion and William M. Jennings Trophy winner had a record of 16-20-3 last season and is expected to share the load with Mackenzie Blackwood in the Devils organization.